ibm-cloud-docs/account/bp_account.md

 ### Multiple users working together on a single project by using trusted profiles
 {: #account-tesb-users-tp}

-In a larger organization, you want to manage access at scale.
-Some of the members in your organization need to manage the {{site.data.keyword.Bluemix_notm}} account and assign other users access.
+In an organization, when you want to manage access at scale, some of the members in your organization need to manage the {{site.data.keyword.Bluemix_notm}} account and assign other users access.
 Some members need to create service instances that incur expenses.
 Other members are application developers who need to use only the service instances from their application components.

 You want to grant all users various roles in the account and the default resource group.
 You don't need to create more resource groups to separate resources or restrict some users from accessing some of the resources.
 You can grant the users the roles that are appropriate for their needs by creating trusted profiles for each type of user and map them to the correct profile based on external IdP attributes: